Both awards are co-ordinated by the Higher Education Academy (HEA), raising the profile of learning and teaching in universities in the UK.

 Details of the latest information can be found by visiting the Higher Education Academy (HEA) website:

-We are proud to announce that Professor Hisham Khalil of the Plymouth University Peninsula Schools of Medicine and Dentistry has been awarded a 2017 National Teaching Fellowship.
+We are proud to announce that Professor Hisham Khalil of the Faculty of Medicine and Dentistry has been awarded a 2017 National Teaching Fellowship.

 National Teaching Fellowship Scheme